agentflare-ai/sqlite-graph/README.md

 - **python_examples.py** - 6 comprehensive examples showcasing all working features
 - **cypher_demo.py** - NEW!
 Cypher CREATE query examples

-> **Note**: Basic Cypher queries now work!
-CREATE, MATCH, WHERE, and RETURN operations are functional.
-Advanced pattern matching and relationship queries are in development for v0.2.0.
-The alpha version also provides SQL function-based graph operations.
+> **Note**: Basic Cypher queries fully work!
+CREATE, MATCH, WHERE, and RETURN operations are functional, including relationship creation and matching.
+You can now build complete graph applications using only Cypher.
+Advanced features like bidirectional matching, variable-length paths, and aggregations are in development for v0.2.0.
+The alpha version also provides SQL function-based graph operations for advanced use cases.

 ## Documentation